Phases of cold holographic QCD: baryons, pions and rho mesons: Adding baryons

 Our ansatz for the spatial components of the non-abelian gauge fields is (no summation over $i$) \be A_i^a(u) = -\frac{\lambda_0}{2}h_i(u) \delta_i^a \, , \ee where the functions $h_i(u)$ have to be determined dynamically.

 This ansatz deserves a few comments.
 We first observe that, in general, it is {\it not} consistent to omit all off-diagonal gauge fields $a\neq i$.
-This can be seen from Eq.\ (\ref{eoma}): if off-diagonal gauge fields are set to zero on the right-hand side of this equation, its second term survives and gives a contribution of the form $K_aK_ih_i$ (no summation over $i$).
-If this contribution is non-zero, the corresponding $A_i^a$ must be non-trivial (and, in turn, more non-zero terms on the right-hand side are generated).
+This can be seen from Eq.\ (\ref{eoma}): if, for $a\neq i$, off-diagonal gauge fields are set to zero on the right-hand side of this equation, its second and its last term remain non-zero and are of the forms $K_aK_ih_i$ (no summation over $i$) and $\hat{A}_a'K_ih_j$ ($j$ distinct from $a,i$), where $\hat{A}_a'$ can only be consistently set to zero if $K_ah_i h_j$ is zero, on account of Eq.~\eqref{eomAhat}.
+Therefore, these terms generate a non-zero off-diagonal component $A_i^a$ on the left-hand side (and, in turn, more non-zero terms on the right-hand side are generated).
 Obviously, if all spatial gauge field components vanish, including the functions $h_i$, there is no inconsistency.
 This is what we did in the previous section.

 There are two more situations in which the off-diagonal components can be switched off consistently, while keeping the diagonal components non-vanishing. \begin{enumerate}[(i)] \item {\it isotropic limit:} for $\mu_I=0$ all functions $K_i(u)$ vanish and a consistent solution exists for $h_1=h_2=h_3$.
 This approximation was extrapolated to non-zero $\mu_I$ (where it is no longer a solution to the equations of motion) in Ref.\ \cite{Kovensky:2021ddl}.